 Born in 1991, she began playing the violin at the age of 4 with Radu Blidar.
 She won her first international prizes at the age of 9 and gave her first concerts.
 She studied at the Conservatoire National Supérieur de Musique et de Danse de Paris in the class of Olivier Charlier and then perfected her skills in Germany with Antje Weithaas and Mihaela Martin.
 Selected in international masterclasses such as Ravinia Stean's Music Institute, IMS Prussia Cove or Ozawa Academy, she receives the advice of great masters such as Daniel Barenboim, Eberhard Feltz, Andràs Schiff, Alfred Brendel, Donald Weilerstein, Miriam Fried, Pamela Frank, Zakhar Bron..

-A winner of numerous national and international competitions, she collaborates as a soloist with the Baden-Baden Philharmonic Orchestra, the Orchestra of New Europe, the Südwestphalia Philharmonic Orchestra, the Portugese Philharmonic Orchestra, the Orchestre de Chambre de Paris or the Chamber Orchestra of Catalonia, in the great classical and romantic concertos as well as contemporary creations.
+Prizewinner of numerous national and international competitions, she collaborates as a soloist with various orchestras such as the Baden-Baden Philharmonic Orchestra, the Orchestra of New Europe, the Südwestphalia Philharmonic Orchestra, the Portugese Philharmonic Orchestra, the Orchestre de Chambre de Paris or the Chamber Orchestra of Catalonia, in the great classical and romantic concertos as well as contemporary creations.

-A versatile musician, she is passionately involved in the chamber music repertoire, she played as first violin of the Hieronymus String Quartet for three years, and then with the Sōra Trio, with whom she recorded the six great Beethoven Trios for a triple album released by the Naïve label in 2020.
-Acclaimed by international critics, the album was also awarded a Choc Classica of the year.
+Passionately invested in the chamber music repertoire, she played as first violin of the Hieronymus String Quartet for three years, then with the Trio Sōra with whom she recorded the six great Beethoven Trios for a triple album released by the Naïve label.
+Acclaimed by international critics, the album also received a Choc Classica of the year 2021.

 Thanks to the generous support of the Boubo-Music Foundation, Clémence plays a violin by Lorenzo Storioni dating from 1777.